-This paper has used annual macroeconomic and bank-level data of the Nepalese commercial banks covering for the sample period from 2003 to 2012.
-The reason for selecting 2003 as a starting year of the empirical study is that the announcement of Nepalese monetary policy has taken place only since 2003.
+This paper has used annual macroeconomic and bank-level data of Nepalese commercial banks covering for the sample period from 2003 to 2012.
+The reason for selecting 2003 as a starting year of the empirical study is that the announcement of the Nepalese monetary policy has taken place only since 2003.
 The original, unbalanced panel dataset contains 18 commercial banks and, because of the financial liberalization and increase in number of banks, the ending period covers 25 commercial banks of the Nepalese banking sector.
-Since the definitions of the banks' balance sheet items were changed during the study period, the capital fund, particularly capital funds of the state owned banks, has been adjusted to make date series consistent.
-11 The source of data on the gross domestic product is Economic survey (2012) of Ministry of Finance whereas Quarterly Economic Bulletin (Various issues) of Nepal Rastra Bank is the data source for the inter-bank rate, policy rates, and aggregate bank lending.
-For the data on size, liquidity and capital assets of each commercial bank, this paper has used the Banking and Financial Statistics of the Regulation Department, Nepal Rastra Bank.
+Since the definitions of the banks' balance sheet items were changed during the study period, the capital fund, particularly capital funds of the state owned banks, has been adjusted to make date series consistent.12 The source of data on gross domestic product is Economic survey of

-Size and capitalization are the most obvious proxy for informational asymmetries regarding the difficulties in raising external funds.
+11 Size and capitalization are the most obvious proxy for informational asymmetries regarding the difficulties in raising external funds.
 Large, liquid and well-capitalized banks are expected to be more able to shield their loan portfolio from monetary policy shocks by drawing on their liquid holdings of securities and/ or by attracting non-deposit funding (Haan, 2001).